azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

     2. For **ControlID** above: Initial part of the control ID is pre-populated based on the service/feature and security domain you choose for the control (Azure_FeatureName_SecurityDomain_XXX).
 Please don't use spaces between words instead use underscore '_' to separate words in control ID.
 To see some of the examples of existing control IDs please check out this [list](https://github.com/azsk/AzTS-docs/tree/main/Control%20coverage#azure-services-supported-by-azts).
     3. Keep **Enabled** switch to 'Yes' to scan a control.
     4. **DisplayName** is the user friendly name for the control.
 It does not necessarily needed to be modified.
-    5. For **MethodName** above: You can customize the MethodName here.
-Just make sure to use the same method name in the Control Evaluator in the next steps.
+    5. For **Customization** above: You can turn **ON/OFF** customization for this control here and you can either enhance the existing control behavior or override the behavior by provide the respective parameter in the **Type** field.

 4. Copy _FeatureNameControlEvaluatorExt.cs_ and rename it accordingly.
 For example: StorageControlEvaluatorExt.cs
 5. Change the FeatureNameEvaluatorExt and FeatureNameControlEvaluator according to the baseControlEvaluator name (line 13) as shown below.